tvmendonca/iRheoCStretch/README.md

 # i-Rheo C-Stretch
-An app to extract complex viscoelasticity from optical tweezer stretch-strain rheology measurements of chromosomes and other single molecules
+An app to extract complex viscoelasticity from optical tweezer stretch-hold rheology measurements of chromosomes and other single molecules

-A detailed explanation of the stretch-strain rheology method can be found in the publication:
+A detailed explanation of the stretch-hold rheology method can be found in the publication:
-Mendonca, T., et al. *The mitotic chromosome periphery: a fluid coat that mediates chromosome mechanics*
+Mendonca, T., et al. *The mitotic chromosome periphery modulates chromosome mechanics*

-Briefly, individual chromosomes are captured between optically trapped beads with an optical tweezer instrument and a stretching force is applied at a rate of 100μm/s.
+Briefly, individual chromosomes are captured between optically trapped beads with an optical tweezer instrument and a stretching force is applied at a rate of 100 μm/s.
 Following this, the optical traps are left stationary and the chromosome response is recorded over 2 minutes (until the force decay reaches an asymptote).
 Data from this 2 minute dwell period is input in the iRheo C-Stretch app to generate complex stiffness values.
 Complex stiffness is defined as the ratio of the Fourier transforms of force F(t), measured as the picoNewton force exerted by displacing a bead handle on the chromosome with time, and strain ε(t), the relative extension of the chromosome in nanometres over time. κ*(ω) is a complex number with real and imaginary parts that describe the elastic κ'(ω) and viscous κ''(ω) components of the chromosome mechanical response.

 #### Installation:
 Installer for the i-Rheo C-Stretch app can be downloaded from [https://github.com/tvmendonca/iRheoCStretch/iRheoCStretch_Installer.exe](https://github.com/tvmendonca/iRheoCStretch/blob/main/iRheoCStretch_Installer.exe).
 The installation includes MATLAB Runtime that enables the standalone and free use of the code without a full installation of MATLAB.